JyothiTom/Datastructures-and-Algorithms-using-Python/README.md

 # datastructures_and_algorithms_in_python
-This is my repository of my implementation of data structures and algorithms using python
+This is a repository of implementation of data structures and algorithms using python